Abhishek-297/smart-attendance-system-using-face-recognition-/README.md

 ## 🧑‍💻 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first.
+For major changes.

 ## 📃 License